sharedgithub/testNotes/BA Note.md

 			dives into details and make some decision and get validated with business so that getting consensus

 			Types -
+			a.
 Formal requirement process workshop - strick agenda, selected stekholders, define, create, refine and reach closure to business requirements

+			b.
 Business process improvement workshop - semi formal, analys existing process and define new and agree with new improveded process

-			agile requirement workshop - unstructured and informal, used to generally document requirements
+			c. agile requirement workshop - unstructured and informal, used to generally document requirements

 			Prons - Effective, greate chance of contain consensus as issues or doubts are clear at real time, stekholder buy in, document is ready by end and can be given for review and final approval.